Sleighs/chat-plus/README.md

 <p align="">
   Introducing ChatPlus, a browser extension that enhances your Rumble livestream experience.
-  ChatPlus improves mention visibility with username highlighting, allows for easier chat conversatsions with recent chatter mentioning, lets users view livestream chats a full window and more.
+  ChatPlus improves mention visibility with username highlighting, allows for easier chat conversatsions with recent chatter mentioning, lets users view livestream chats in a full window area and more!
 </p>

 <br/>